Lakkavarthilavanya/project/README.md

-this repo  is game purpose
+This repo  is game purpose